 - a statement of changes in equity; and

 - a statement of cash flows for the period.

 These statements, together with the notes to the statements and the management committee’s declaration (as to solvency and compliance with Part 5) together form the financial report of a tier 2 or tier 3 association.

 Tier 2 and tier 3 associations must have their financial reports reviewed and audited respectively.

 Review and audit

-The regulations will require a review must be undertaken by a member of professional accounting body and an audit must be undertaken by a member of a professional accounting body holding a public practice certificate.
+The regulations require a review to be undertaken by a member of professional accounting body and an audit must be undertaken by a member of a professional accounting body holding a public practice certificate.